 Phone/Passport Dry Pouch

 Land ho!
 Or is it?
-There’s so much to see when you’re out at sea.
+Believe it or not, there’s a lot to see when you’re out at sea.
 We love having a pair of binoculars to people watch from afar or simply look at other ships out on the open ocean.
-An affordable pair won’t set you back that much and you won’t be heartbroken if your kid drops them on the deck. $23 on Amazon.
+An affordable pair won’t set you back that much and you won’t be heartbroken if your kid drops them on the deck. $29 on Amazon.

 Jacket or a Hoodie